DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI

 \subsection{Evaluation for Response Generation}

 \textbf{Settings.} We evaluate the performance on CoQA~\citep{reddy2019coqa} and MultiWOZ 2.2~\citep{zang2020multiwoz}.
 CoQA is a multi-turn conversational question answering dataset with 8k conversations about text passages from seven diverse domains.
 MultiWOZ 2.2 is one of the largest and most widely used multi-domain task-oriented dialogue corpora with more than 10000 dialogues.
 Each dialogue involves with one or more domains such as \textit{Train, Restaurant, Hotel, Taxi,} and \textit{Attraction}.
 The dataset is challenging and complex due to the multi-domain setting and diverse linguistic styles.
-Note that we exclude these two datasets during the pre-training stage in case of data leakage.
+Note that we exclude both datasets during the pre-training stage to prevent data leakage.

 For CoQA, we follow the original paper setting to answer question based on external passage.
 For MultiWOZ 2.2, we consider the lexicalized dialogue-act-to-response generation task where the model needs to consider both the dialogue context and the dialogue acts during generation.
 We follow the prompt from \citep{bang2023multitask} to instruct models, i.e., \textit{Continue the dialogue as a task-oriented dialogue system called SYSTEM.
 The answer of SYSTEM should follow the ACTION provided next while answering the USER’s last utterance}.